MicrosoftDocs/mixed-reality/mixed-reality-docs/interactable-object.md

 ---

-A [button on HoloLens 2](https://microsoft.github.io/MixedRealityToolkit-Unity/Documentation/README_Button.html) is an example of visualizing different input interaction states:
+A [button on HoloLens 2](https://microsoft.github.io/MixedRealityToolkit-Unity/Documentation/README_Button.html) is an example of how the different input interaction states are visualized:

 :::row:::
     :::column:::